"Hannibal Lecter is a wonderful man" - ExBulletin

 “Hannibal Lecter is a wonderful man”

-Former President Trump called notorious fictional serial killer Hannibal Lecter a “wonderful man” during a weekend campaign speech in New Jersey.
+(The Hill) – Former President Donald Trump called notorious fictional serial killer Hannibal Lecter a wonderful man during a weekend campaign speech in New Jersey.

 Trump then returned to the migrant crisis.